top of page

 About Dr. Angelino Viceisza

-Dr. Angelino Viceisza (pronounced: Vee-Say-Za) is Full Professor of Economics at Spelman College, Research Associate of the National Bureau of Economic Research (NBER), Co-Director of the NBER Retirement and Disability Research Center, President of the National Economic Association (2023-24), and Associate Editor at Journal of Economic Behavior and Organization.
-During the 2023-24 academic year, he is Dr. Martin Luther King, Jr. and Phyllis Wallace Visiting Professor at MIT Sloan School of Management.
+Dr. Angelino Viceisza (pronounced: Vee-Say-Za) is Full Professor of Economics and Research Director of the Center for Black Entrepreneurship at Spelman College, Research Associate of the National Bureau of Economic Research (NBER), Invited Researcher at J-PAL, and Associate Editor at Journal of Economic Behavior and Organization.
+In 2023, he was President of the National Economic Association.
 Prior to joining Spelman, Dr. Viceisza was at the International Food Policy Research Institute (2007-2012).
-He has also held visiting positions at the Federal Reserve Bank of Boston (summer 2014), Duke University (2015-2016), and the Hoover Institution at Stanford University (2020-2021).
+He has also held visiting positions at the Federal Reserve Bank of Boston (AEA CSWEP-CSMGEP Fellow, summer 2014), Duke University (2015-2016), the Hoover Institution at Stanford University (National Fellow, 2020-2021), and the Sloan School of Management at MIT (MLK Scholar, 2023-2024).
+From 2023 to 2025, he was Co-Director of the NBER Retirement and Disability Research Center.

 Dr. Viceisza’s primary expertise is in behavioral and experimental economics, with applications in development, household finance, and entrepreneurship.
 A significant part of his research has studied determinants of financial remittances, i.e., money that migrants send to family and friends in countries of origin.
 Dr. Viceisza has extensive experience designing and conducting field experiments in a variety of countries including but not limited to El Salvador, Ethiopia, Peru, Senegal, the United States, and Vietnam.